-Meet the Team: Levi Berggren, Assistant Tap Room Manager
+Meet the Team: Levi Berggren, Lead Bartender

 You probably recognize so many of the friendly faces behind our Tap Room bar and if you’re lucky, even spent quite a lot of time chatting about all things beer and what we do here at the brewery.
 If you haven’t been so lucky to get close and personal with our amazing staff, we are happy to share some fun facts in our “Meet the Team” blog series.
 If you want to check out more of our awesome team, find the blog posts here.